How to Join Crochet Yarn Ends 🧶- 2 Unconventional Ways | 📺 Video Tutorial

 Option 2 – Knot It

-A few inches just before the yarn ends, pick up a new set of yarn and take both ends…
+- Before the yarn ends, pick up a new set of yarn and take both ends like this

-Pull both ends tight to secure and cut off the access tail.
+3. Pull both ends tightly to secure and cut off the access tail as close as possible to the knot.

-Crochet as usual.
+4. Crochet as usual.
 The knot will stay hidden in between stitches.
-(Don’t judge me 🙈)
+(I promise)

 This option is the fastest and my most preferred choice of all time.
 And no one would even have to know 😎